Plumbing Contractors AIA-style Billing phase-based progress

 Why Plumbing Billing Breaks Faster Than It Should

-• Fixture set and trim can make the job look like it jumped forward late in the project
+• Fixture set can make the job look like it jumped forward late in the project

 Buried Work Creates Invisible Billing Risk